311.40, Personal Use of Social Media

 1.2.
 Post, publish, transmit, share or disseminate any documents, photographs, videos or information that they have access to solely as a result of their employment with the Bureau.
 This prohibition includes information that is confidential or investigative in nature (e.g., crime or accident scene images, Bureau training materials, etc.).

 1.4.
-Post, publish, transmit, share or otherwise disseminate information pertaining to Bureau-related tactics or mission-specific strategies and objectives.
+Post, publish, transmit, share or otherwise disseminate information that is confidential or is otherwise restricted from disclosure by law or Bureau policy that pertains to Bureau-related tactics or mission-specific strategies and objectives.
+This includes any information obtained by the member solely because of the member's position with the Bureau.

 1.5.
 Post, publish, transmit, share or disseminate any comments or information that promotes or advocates a violation of City or Bureau directives or other policies or criminal activity.

 1.6.
-Post, publish, transmit, share or disseminate any documents, comments or information regarding community member complaints about the Bureau or any of its members, administrative investigations, criminal investigations, criminal prosecutions, or legal claims or court cases involving the City, the Bureau or any City employees or Bureau members.
+Post, publish, transmit, share or disseminate any documents, comments or information that are confidential or otherwise restricted from disclosure by law or Bureau policy regarding community member complaints about the Bureau or any of its members, administrative investigations, criminal investigations, criminal prosecutions, or legal claims or court cases involving the Bureau or any Bureau members.
+This includes any information obtained by the member solely because of the member's position with the Bureau.
+Members may post, publish, transmit, share or disseminate such information already available in the public domain.

 1.7.
 Post, publish, transmit, share, comment in support of, or disseminate any posting that is harassing or includes any threat of actual violence.
 Members should be aware that the Bureau may prohibit inflammatory posts that are directed to inciting or producing immediate lawless action and are likely to incite or produce such action.